 Tobacco Use Screenings

 There are several tobacco-use screening methods, including three recommended by the American Psychiatric Nurses Association (APNA).
 Two of these tests are related, the Fagerstrom Test for Nicotine Dependence (FTND) and the regular version and smokeless tobacco version.
 The third is called the Hooked on Nicotine Checklist (HONC).
+The FTND asks six questions of an individual in order to assess the amount of tobacco the individual consumes, the individual’s compulsion to use and his or her dependence on nicotine.
+Those six questions are:- How shortly after waking do you smoke your first cigarette or place your first dip?

 - Do you find it hard to keep from smoking in locations where it is prohibited?